 *Or: Og så måtti* það veri. (*confusion whether to use the ending -i or -e)

-Cordier, Grosjean, Vieillard, Le Fevre, de la Fière/La Verre (Ferree), Warembourg—all were Huguenots.
+Cordier, Grosjean, Vieillard, Le Fèvre, de la Fière/La Verre (Ferree)—all were Huguenots.
 Parquer, Parchier (Parker); Lamont, Le Mont (Lemmon)

 Due to religious persecution, my Huguenot ancestors fled to Germany before coming to America.
-It's not clear if they gave up the French language completely and switched to German.
-They did marry into German families in Pennsylvania and their names were often Germanized even before coming to America.
+It's not clear if they gave up the French language completely and switched to German before emigrating to America.
+They did marry into German families in Pennsylvania and their names were often Germanized before coming to America (Cordier>Gorder, Vieillard>Willard).

 There are two groups of Huguenots in my family tree.
-One group is the Le Fevres and allied families (de la Fière and Warembourg).
-But records of a connection with them and my ancestor Anna Barbara Le Fevre, who lived in the same village (Strasburg, Pennsylvania) at the same time do not exist as far I can tell.
+One group is the Le Fevres, but records of a connection with them and my ancestor Anna Barbara Le Fevre, who lived in the same village (Strasburg, Pennsylvania) at the same time do not exist as far I can tell.
 The LeFevres seem to have held onto French: Isaac LeFevre brought his French Bible (printed in Geneva, Switzerland in 1608) to America with him.
 Birth entries were still being written in French in the Bible.
 French language baptisms were also done at the First Reformed Church in Lancaster, Pennsylvania, for a few decades after my ancestors' immigration.
 Le Fevre and Ferree descendants were members of this church.
 Rev. Charles Louis Boehm may have given sermons in French during the period 1771-1775.

-The second group (the Vieillards, Grosjeans, and Cordiers) lived in the Palatinate for several generations before coming to America.
+The second group (the Vieillards, Grosjeans, and Cordiers) lived in the Palatinate for a couple of generations before coming to America.
 I have less confidence that they were French-speaking when they arrived.
-Their names were often Germanized in Germany.

-The earliest that the Parkers and Lemmons can be found is in Ireland.
-They are included here simply because these surnames may have been Norman French.
+The earliest that the Lemmons can be found is in Ireland.
+The Parkers may have been from Ireland, too.
+These surnames are included because they may have been Norman French centuries ago.

 Notre père, qui es aux cieux: que ton nom soit sanctifié;